belun.app Blog RU

 NS — Name servers

 Delegates a domain (or subdomain) to a set of authoritative name servers.
-These are the servers that hold all the other DNS records.
+These are the servers that actually hold all the other DNS records.

 dns1.registrar.com